Images of Chickenpox (Varicella) (11)

 If there are adults or teens in the household who have never had chickenpox or people with eczema, asthma, or a weakened immune system, have them contact their doctor, as they may require antiviral medication.
 This usually needs to be done early (during the first day of the rash).

-- The child has eczema, asthma, or a weakened immune system.
+- He or she has eczema, asthma, or a weakened immune system.

 - The fever lasts more than 4 days or exceeds 102 degrees Fahrenheit.